telerik/winforms-docs/controls/gridview/columns/resizing-columns-programatically.md

 * BestFitColumnMode.__None__ - The column's width does not automatically adjust.

-* BestFitColumnMode.__AllCells__ - The column's width adjusts to fit the contents ofall cells in the control.
+* BestFitColumnMode.__AllCells__ - The column's width adjusts to fit the contents of all cells in the control.

 * BestFitColumnMode.__DisplayedDataCells__ - The column's width adjusts to fit the contents of the displayed data cells.